FAQ

 What about cooking facilities?

 Our kitchen shelter has picnic tables, work surfaces, and a sink with non-potable water for washing up.
 We have additional picnic tables with stoves attached outside the shelter.
-You must bring all your camping/cooking gear with you.
+You must bring all your camping/cooking gear with you (we provide some basic equipment but it’s first come first served.)

 Is smoking allowed?